Best VR headsets 2026: 10 Compared (12 Sources)

 If user already owns a PS5 and wants VR gaming

-→ The PlayStation VR2 (~$399) is the best value, leveraging the PS5's GPU for OLED HDR visuals with eye tracking and haptic controllers.
+→ The PlayStation VR2 (~$399 regular, $299 during Days of Play May 27–June 10, 2026) is the single best value in VR after the Meta Quest 3 price hike, leveraging the PS5's GPU for OLED HDR visuals with eye tracking and haptic controllers.
 The PC adapter also opens SteamVR access, making it dual-platform.
-GamesRadar now lists it as “best overall” thanks to its 2026 price cut. [src1, src2, src7]
+GamesRadar lists it as “best overall” — a position strengthened because Sony has not raised prices and the gap to a $599 Quest 3 is now $200 (or $300 during the sale) with materially better display tech. [src1, src2, src7, src9, src12]

 If user prioritizes productivity and spatial computing over gaming